brownerd/uuu-syntax/README.md

-# UUU-syntax theme
+# urawsm-syntax theme

-This is a syntax for UUU.
+This is a syntax for urawsm.

-UUU can easily change the color, font-style and font-weight of nearly every piece of syntax.
-So, make a syntax UUUr way.
+urawsm can easily change the color, font-style and font-weight of nearly every piece of syntax.
+So, make a syntax urawsmr way.

 ## Usage
-- Install [UUU-Syntax] and activate it
+- Install [urawsm-Syntax] and activate it
-- Click on the gear icon to access settings for UUU-Syntax
+- Click on the gear icon to access settings for urawsm-Syntax
 - Style away!

 **PROtip for theming**
 - Use "dev mode" to see updates as you make them.
 Open your terminal navigate to your current working directory and enter `atom --dev .` Using the [Terminal Plus](https://atom.io/packages/terminal-plus) package it the fastest solution for me, but use whatever you like.
 - Open files for all the languages that you want to style.
 You don't need to style every language.
-This is UUUr syntax!
+This is urawsmr syntax!
 - Just start at the top of the settings and work your way down.
 Make one change, and then check it out.
 - If you have a bunch of colors that you want to use, just screenshot the swatches and use the color picker to select the colors.
 You do not need to write done your colors at all.
 - Match the background of the editor with the background of the gutter.
-- Match the background for the selected line with the "Button background" color in the UUU UI.
+- Match the background for the selected line with the "Button background" color in the urawsm UI.